typesupply/lasermeasure/source/documentation/index.md

 Press `d` and move the cursor to activate.

 - To get the width and height of a segment: hover over the segment.
+  Other segments with the same width and height will be highlighted.
 - To get the width and height of a handle: hover over a handle.
+  Other handles with the same width and height will be highlighted.
 - To get the width and height between two points, hover between the two points.
 (Only points with angles of +/- 20° from right angles will be shown.)